-A person diagnosed with Pica has a need to eat such non-food items as dirt or chalk.
-Learn the definition, symptoms, etiology, diagnosis, and treatment, along with correct ICD-10 coding and billing for this condition.
+A person diagnosed with pica has a need to eat such non-food items as dirt or chalk.
+Learn the definition, etiology, diagnosis, and treatment of pica eating disorder and correct coding in ICD-10.
+Billing information is also provided.

 Most of us are aware of such eating disorders as anorexia and bulimia.
 One involves starvation and the other involves binge eating and purging.

 However, imagine the need to eat soil, cigarette butts, and paint.
 A person who has experienced such food cravings may have been diagnosed with pica.